drone/blog/content/post/drone-with-elixir.md

 bitwalker/alpine-elixir-phoenix  2.0       be6ba4879714   3 weeks ago   272.6 MB
 ```

-As you can see from this list, the production image `dronedemos/drone-with-elixir` is only 54.32 MB.
-This is significantly smaller that the image that was required to compile our code.
+As you can see from this list, the _production_ image `dronedemos/drone-with-elixir` is only 54.32 MB.
+This is significantly smaller that the image that we used to compile our code which is the `bitwalker/alpine-elixir-phoenix:2.0`.
+Still way larger than what we started with of 4.794 MB, but we have the power of Erlang at our fingertips now.

+## Creation

-If you remember, when Drone does the build it will do so in whatever container image is specified.
-In order to get the source code on this image, what Drone does is side mount the source code into the container.
-The source code itself is actually fetched using the [`plugins/drone-git`](http://readme.drone.io/plugins/git/) container.
-For more information on how this works and how the entire plugin system work, refer to the [documentation](http://readme.drone.io/devs/plugins/).
-The following visualization may help you understand how this works.
+At this point you might be wondering how the compiled output is moved from one container to the next.
+(At least I was.)
+In order to get the source code on this image, Drone will side mount the Drone workspace on the container.

+> Drone is designed around a [plugin](http://readme.drone.io/devs/plugins/) architecture.
+For example, the source code itself is fetched using the [`plugins/drone-git`](http://readme.drone.io/plugins/git/) container.
+The following visualization may help you visualize how this works.

 ![Drone Workspaces](/images/drone-with-elixir_containers.png)

 ## Parting Thoughts